amirouche/scheme.rs/discourse/index.md

   that may be vitally important to your own interests but are contrary to the interests of the other that is seeking to make you act in their interests.

+## Quotes

 > "Kings speak for the realm, governors for the state, popes for the church.
 > Indeed, the titled, as titled, cannot speak **with** annyone."
 >
 > — James P. Carse, Finite and Infinite Games

-> Instead of trying to prove your opponent wrong, try to see in what sense he might be right.
+> "Instead of trying to prove your opponent wrong, try to see in what
-> — Robert Nozick, Anarchy, State, and Utopia
+> sense he might be right."  — Robert Nozick, Anarchy, State, and
+> Utopia

 > "I don't argue: I just say what I know or what I believe, as the case may be."
 > — John W. Cohan

 > "You should mention anything you have learned from your target."